maniospas/Blombly/docs/basics/builtins.md

 automatic conversion between built-ins.
 But they also bring strong typing conventions by applying specific transformations to ensure that a desired state is maintained for subsequent code.
-Do not let this thinking restrict you of using the dash (`|`) notation wherever possible.
+They naturally occur as long if you use the dash (`|`) notation for function calls of one argument.

 ## Control flow

 Control flow alters which code segments are executed next.
 Blombly offers similar options to most programming languages in terms of conditional branching, loops, deferring execution for later, function calling, and error handling.
-Functions are described [elsewhere](blocks.md) because they offer more options than what is common.
+The first three is described in this and the next section, but functions are described [elsewhere](blocks.md) because they offer more options than what is common.

 <br>

-Conditionals take the form `if(@condition){@accept}else{@reject}` where `@` denotes code segments or expressions.
-By the way, this notation is also used by [macros](../advanced/preprocessor.md).
+Conditionals take the form `if(@condition){@accept}else{@reject}` where `@` denotes code segments or expressions and is the nnotation also used by [macros](../advanced/preprocessor.md).
 The condition must yield a boolean and makes the respective branch execute, where the `else` branch is optional.
 You may omit brackets for single-command segments, but put semicolons only at the end of commands.